 American companies, eager for opportunities in Cuba, were wasting no time.
 Obama announced that tech giant Google struck a deal to expand Wi-Fi and broadband Internet on the island 90 miles south of Florida.

 “The time is right,” Obama told ABC News.
 Though he acknowledged persistent differences over human rights and freedoms, he said he wanted to “get the ball rolling” before leaving office in less than a year.
 “We felt that coming now would maximize our ability to prompt more change, particularly because this has been welcomed by the Cuban people with enormous popularity.”

 Obama opened the first presidential visit to Cuba in nearly 90 years on Sunday when Air Force One touched down in Havana.
 Strolling through the grand cobblestoned plazas of Old Havana with his wife, Michelle, and daughters Sasha and Malia, Obama created an indelible image for both Cubans and Americans of the peacemaking that he and Castro have cautiously but doggedly pursued.

 After weeks of eager anticipation, U.S. President Barack Obama has arrived in Cuba for his historic visit.
-He is the first American President to travel to th

 Indeed, the U.S. and Cuba are working more closely together now than at any time since relations took a nose dive amid Cuba’s 1959 revolution.
 Yet while Americans are now flocking to Cuba in greater numbers, closer ties have yet to bring about the degree of change that many Cubans hoped would follow after Obama and Castro moved to normalize relations 15 months ago.